akhilmishra210/akhilmishra210/README.md

 - 👋 Hi, I’m @akhilmishra210
 - 👀 I’m interested in Software Development, Web Development and Data Science
 - 🌱 I’m currently learning Java
+-  Additional Languages Python, Html, CSS and Jscript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...